cs-icon.svg

 • exclude

-This key provides you with the option to exclude the edit button from either inside or outside the Live Preview portal for certain conditions.
+The exclude key lets you exclude the Edit button from either inside or outside the Live Preview panel based on specific conditions.

 It is of type “Array” and takes one of the following string values:

-Used when you want to remove the “Edit” button from within the Live Preview portal.
+• insideLivePreviewPortal: Used when you want to remove the Edit button from within the Live Preview portal.

 • includeByQueryParameter